James4Ever0/notes/Several ways to have dynamic IP addresses.md

 - use router with global proxy functionality
 - use local proxy with socks5 and proxychains
 - use powerful wifi card, wifi signal amplifier and yagi antenna to crack and connect to neighboring wifi

+---

+having dynamic ip addresses is just part of the story. to leave no trace you have to use a dedicated machine with dedicated network connection, doing nothing relevant with personal info.